+Residual Value.
 So why is this so difficult?
 One area lessors and lessees get tripped up is the ambiguity in residual value (purchase prices at the end of the lease).
-There is no clear guidance but the IRS likes to see a 20% residual value.
-However, the real test is the economic substance of the transaction: will the lessee purchase the property at the end of the lease?
+There is not clear guidance, but the IRS likes to see a 20% residual value.
+However, the real test is the economic substance of the transaction: Will the lessee purchase the property at the end of the lease?
 To put it simply, the residual value must be high enough to make it an attractive deal for the lessee to purchase the equipment.

+Tax Law Changes.
 The new tax laws also put a wrinkle into leasing.
 Under the old tax laws, if you traded depreciated equipment for new leased equipment, it was deemed a sale.
 The gain was amortized for the term of the lease.
-Under the new tax law, 1031 exchanges (i.e. trades) are not allowed on equipment.
-So when you turn in your tractor and use the proceeds to pay down a lease, the gain is taxable regardless of the type of lease.
+Under the new tax law, 1031 exchanges (i.e., trades) are not allowed on equipment.
+So, when you turn in your tractor and use the proceeds to pay down a lease, the gain is taxable regardless of the type of lease.
 The replacement equipment has a tax basis equal to its purchase price, but 100% bonus depreciation or Section 179 expensing are available for the immediate tax write-off.

-Editor's Note: Tax Columnist Rod Mauszycki is a CPA and tax partner with the accounting firm of CliftonLarsonAllen, in Minneapolis, Minnesota.
+Tax Columnist Rod Mauszycki is a CPA and tax partner with the accounting firm of CliftonLarsonAllen, in New Ulm and Minneapolis, Minnesota.